Chevron Corporation (CVX): A Technical Analysis

 CVX) stock’s latest price update

-The stock of Chevron Corporation (NYSE: CVX) has decreased by -1.78 when compared to last closing price of 168.99.Despite this, the company has seen a loss of -2.75% in its stock price over the last five trading days.
-MarketWatch.com reported on 04/24/23 that Biden’s EPA moves closer to first-ever restrictions on greenhouse gases from power plants
+Chevron Corporation (NYSE: CVX) has experienced a decline in its stock price by -2.01 compared to its previous closing price of 160.04.
+However, the company has seen a fall of -5.51% in its stock price over the last five trading days.
+The Wall Street Journal reported on 04/28/23 that Exxon, Chevron Profits Are Robust as Oil Prices Drop

 CVX’s Market Performance

-Chevron Corporation (CVX) has seen a -2.75% fall in stock performance for the week, with a 5.28% gain in the past month and a -7.32% plunge in the past quarter.
-The volatility ratio for the week is 1.59%, and the volatility levels for the past 30 days are at 1.40% for CVX..
-The simple moving average for the past 20 days is -1.37% for CVX’s stock, with a 0.13% simple moving average for the past 200 days.
+Chevron Corporation (CVX) has seen a -5.51% fall in stock performance for the week, with a -7.72% decline in the past month and a -8.48% plunge in the past quarter.
+The volatility ratio for the week is 2.40%, and the volatility levels for the past 30 days are at 1.66% for CVX.
+The simple moving average for the last 20 days is -7.17% for CVX’s stock, with a simple moving average of -5.78% for the last 200 days.

 Analysts’ Opinion of CVX